MayurSalunke0408/Network-Fault-Prediction-Using-Time-Series/README.md

 Predicting telecom tower outages using historical logs, weather data, and time series modeling.

 # 📁 Project Overview
 Telecom network outages cause service disruptions and revenue loss.
 This project uses time series forecasting and anomaly detection techniques to proactively predict telecom tower faults using synthetic and real-world data inputs.
-The goal is to support telecom OSS (Operations Support Systems) like those used by Amdocs.
+The goal is to support telecom OSS (Operations Support Systems).

 # 🎯 Objectives
 Forecast faults/outages at a tower level using historical data